adanikel/STL_Containers/README.md

 Notes
 1. `pop_back()` method simply reallocates a new array of the same size and copies all elements to that array, without the last element.
 Not very efficient.
+2. Access element location using `at()` would throw an exception if no element exists there, unlike `operator[]` which might lead to undefiend behaviour but is faster.

 ## Queue
 * Queue - An implementation of a queue, a data structure of a fixed size container where insertion / extraction works in FIFO order. `enqueue()` inserts an element, `dequeue()` extracts an element.
 Once the queue is filled (last element of the array has an element), the queue cannot receive any more insertions until the last element has been dequeued and the queue is reset.